A Mean-Field Game Approach to Equilibrium Pricing in Solar Renewable Energy Certificate Markets: Abstract

 \section{Abstract}

-Solar Renewable Energy Certificate (SREC) markets are a market-based system designed to incentivize solar energy generation.
-A regulatory body imposes a lower bound on the amount of energy each regulated firm must generate via solar means, providing them with a certificate for each MWh generated.
-Regulated firms seek to navigate the market to minimize the cost imposed on them, by modulating their SREC generation and trading activities.
-As such, the SREC market can be viewed through the lens of a large stochastic game with heterogeneous agents, where agents interact through the market price of the certificates.
+Solar Renewable Energy Certificate (SREC) markets are a market-based system that incentivizes solar energy generation.
+A regulatory body imposes a lower bound on the amount of energy each regulated firm must generate via solar means, providing them with a tradeable certificate for each MWh generated.
+Firms seek to navigate the market optimally by modulating their SREC generation and trading rates.
+As such, the SREC market can be viewed as a stochastic game, where agents interact through the SREC price.
 We study this stochastic game by solving the mean-field game (MFG) limit with sub-populations of heterogeneous agents.
-Our market participants optimize costs accounting for trading frictions, cost of generation, non-linear non-compliance penalty, and generation uncertainty.
+Market participants optimize costs accounting for trading frictions, cost of generation, non-linear non-compliance costs, and generation uncertainty.
 Moreover, we endogenize SREC price through market clearing.
-Using techniques from variational analysis, we characterize firms' optimal controls as the solution of McKean-Vlasov (MV) FBSDEs and determine the equilibrium SREC price.
-We establish the existence and uniqueness of a solution to this MV-FBSDE, and further prove that the MFG strategies have the $\epsilon$-Nash property for the finite player game.
-Finally, we develop a numerical scheme for solving the MV-FBSDEs and conclude by demonstrating how firms behave in equilibrium using simulated examples.
+We characterize firms' optimal controls as the solution of McKean-Vlasov (MV) FBSDEs and determine the equilibrium SREC price.
+We establish the existence and uniqueness of a solution to this MV-FBSDE, and prove that the MFG strategies form an $\epsilon$-Nash equilibrium for the finite player game.
+Finally, we develop a numerical scheme for solving the MV-FBSDEs and conduct a simulation study.

 \begin{AMS} 37A50, 49J50, 49N70, 34H05, 49N90, 93C95 \end{AMS}